Menu

 The children will learn:

-- What animals and humans need to survive.
+- What do animals and humans need in order to survive?

-What foods I need to eat in order to be healthy.
+- What foods do I need to eat in order to stay healthy?

-- Why hygiene is important and how to be hygienic.
+- Why is hygiene important and how can I be hygienic?

 Homework